List of Bleach characters: Kanae Ishida (nee Katagiri)

 Kanae Katagiri (片桐 叶絵, Katagiri Kanae) was the wife of Ryūken Ishida and the mother of Uryū.
 She is of a mixed-blood heritage (Gemischt) and originally worked as the maid of the Ishida family.
 She befriended Ryūken since they were children and eventually developed a crush on him, although she is aware that Ryūken must marry his distant relative, Masaki Kurosaki.
 After Ryūken's engagement with Masaki fell through, she comforted a weeping Ryūken and eventually married him, giving birth to Uryū.
 However, nine years before the main story, the Quincy progenitor, Yhwach initiated the Auswählen: the process to absorb the power of impure Quincy, which took the powers of both Kanae and Masaki.
 Kanae, who was already weak at the time, eventually died three months later.

-Kanae is voiced by Mamiko Noto in the Japanese anime.
+Kanae is voiced by Mamiko Noto in the original Japanese anime and by Megan Hollingshead in the English dub.

 Zanpakutō Spirits

 The Zanpakutō (斬魄刀) are the main weapons of Soul Reapers, conceived and invented by Ōetsu Nimaiya of Squad Zero.
 When first created, a nameless zanpakutō is initially known as an asauchi (浅打) and is given to low-class Soul Reapers.
 Over time, from imprinting the owner's soul into it, the asauchi eventually transforms into the Soul Reaper's personal zanpakutō.
 As a consequence, having been a formless entity prior, the spiritual embodiment of a zanpakutō gains a unique appearance.
 While each one's appearance is reflection of the owner's spirit pressure, zanpakutō spirits have an additional form during the bankai state of a zanpakutō.
 Though they would test their owners' worth in using them, zanpakutō spirits exist to protect their wielder and would eventually cease to be if the Soul Reaper who owns them dies or uses a technique that would render the user powerless.
 There are few exceptions to the rule such as in the case of the Ise Clan's zanpakutō Shinken Hakkyōken, which can be passed down the generations as a family heirloom.
 During the Zanpakutō Rebellion and Beast Swords arc, the zanpakutō spirits were given a true presence by the power of the unique zanpakutō Muramasa.
 However, by the end of the Beast Swords arc, weeks after his death, Muramasa's power waned and the zanpakutō spirits return to their original states.